colearnr/colearnr/README.md

 ## Installation

-We have installation guide for [Ubuntu 15.10](docs/ubuntu-install.md) and [Centos 6](docs/centos-install.md).
-We have pre-built packages for [Centos 6](http://downloads.colearnr.com/centos6/colearnr-community.tar.xz) and [Ubuntu 15.10](http://downloads.colearnr.com/ubuntu1510/colearnr-community.tar.xz).
+We have auto installation script for [Ubuntu 15.10](docs/ubuntu-install.md) and guide for [Centos 6](docs/centos-install.md).
+There are pre-built packages for [Centos 6](http://downloads.colearnr.com/centos6/colearnr-community.tar.xz) and [Ubuntu 15.10](http://downloads.colearnr.com/ubuntu1510/colearnr-community.tar.xz) for advanced users.
 Docker and Windows guide is coming shortly.

 ## Software stack